 Graham's supporters believe he is a federal regulations expert with two decades of experience.
 And, they say, cost-benefit analysis should be a part of the federal regulatory process.

 "There are competing world views on how to analyze risk," said the Harvard Center's David Ropeik, director of risk communication and Graham's right-hand man there.
 "Ours promotes the use of fact-based, science-based analysis to help save more lives and protect the environment."

-Some members of the Senate committee are split along party lines about installing Graham as head of the Office of Information and Regulatory Affairs (OIRA), part of the Office of Management and Budget.
-Republican Sen. Fred Thompson of Tennessee fought for Graham, while Democratic Sen. Richard Durbin of Illinois vehemently opposed him during the hearings.
-Moderate Democrats like Sen. Joe Lieberman of Connecticut were more neutral in their inquiries.
+Some members of the Senate committee are split along party lines about installing Graham as head of the Office of Information and Regulatory Affairs, part of the Office of Management and Budget.
+Sen. Fred Thompson, R-Tenn., fought for Graham, while Durbin vehemently opposed him during the hearings.
+Moderate Democrats like Lieberman were more neutral in their inquiries.

 The OIRA administrator is responsible for reviewing new rules proposed by all 50 federal regulatory agencies, from the Environmental Protection Agency and the Securities and Exchange Commission to the Chemical Safety and Hazard Investigation Board.
 OIRA cannot overrule those departments — but can hold up the regulations approval process and poke holes in those that seem at odds with the president's wishes.

 Typically, the president takes the OIRA chief's advice.